-Congrats again on your offer of acceptance to the D.P.M Class of 2020 at DMU!
+Congrats again on your offer of acceptance to the D.P.M Class of 2021 at DMU!
 We’re excited to have you join us in August!
 Because we know this process can be overwhelming, we’ve put together a quick guide to help you know when and what to expect until orientation.

-Please note, your attendance is required on campus beginning Monday, August 1 through Friday, August 5, 2016.
+Please note, your attendance is required on campus beginning Tuesday, August 1 through Friday, August 4, 2017.

 Outstanding Requirements form

 As a follow up to your official acceptance email, you were sent an Outstanding Requirements form via email.
 The items laid out on this document are truly the requirements of your enrollment and must be completed by the due dates listed.
 Please read this document very carefully and return a signed copy to the admissions office by the deadline listed.
 As you are responsible for completing the tasks as outlined, you’ll want to keep a copy of this for yourself.